Cultural exchange, wine stories and simple Tuscan living in San Casciano Val di Pesa, Italy

 Our meals are home-cooked and mostly flour-based (I bake bread twice a week, and pasta is a staple).
 Unfortunately, I can’t accommodate gluten-free diets due to cross-contamination risks in the kitchen.

-In the next few months, housekeeping and garden care are the main areas I’d love support with.
+In the next few months, housekeeping and home improvements are the main areas I’d love support with.
 If you’re open-minded, respectful, and enjoy meaningful exchanges, you’ll feel at home here.

 • Types of help and learning opportunities